Looking for the right game to play on your new Switch?

-So you bought a Nintendo Switch or Nintendo Switch Lite and now you can't decide what to play first.
+So you bought a Nintendo Switch or Nintendo Switch Lite, and now you can't decide what to play first.
 It's understandable.
 In just a few short years, Nintendo's handheld hybrid has pulled together an impressive catalog of great games across many genres and has even become a great platform for excellent indie titles.
 However, if you want the best game to play for your brand new system, look no further than The Legend of Zelda: Breath of the Wild.
-Released alongside the Nintendo Switch, The Legend of Zelda: Breath of the Wild is a triumph in game design, and reimagined The Legend of Zelda series as an open-world adventure, setting the bar high for future Zelda games and future games in the genre.
+Released alongside the Nintendo Switch, The Legend of Zelda: Breath of the Wild is a triumph in game design and has reimagined The Legend of Zelda series as an open-world adventure, setting the bar high for future Zelda games and games in the genre as well.

-- Best Overall: The Legend of Zelda: Breath of the Wild
+- Best Overall: The Legend of Zelda: Breath of the Wild - Nintendo Switch

-- Best Platformer Game: Super Mario Odyssey
+- Best Platformer Game: Super Mario Odyssey - Nintendo Switch

-- Best Action Game: Astral Chain
+- Best Action Game: ASTRAL CHAIN game for Nintendo Switch

-- Best RPG: Xenoblade Chronicles 2
+- Best RPG: Xenoblade Chronicles 2 - Nintendo Switch

-- Best Casual Game: Animal Crossing: New Horizons
+- Best Casual Game: Animal Crossing: New Horizons - Nintendo Switch

-- Best Strategy Game: Fire Emblem: Three Houses
+- Best Strategy Game: Fire Emblem: Three Houses game for Nintendo Switch

-- Best Multiplayer Game: Splatoon 2
+- Best Multiplayer Game: Splatoon 2 - Nintendo Switch

-- Best Indie Game: Hades
+- Best Indie Game: Hades - Nintendo Switch

 Best Overall: The Legend of Zelda: Breath of the Wild

 The Legend of Zelda series is one of Nintendo's hallmark franchises and for good reason.
 Some of Nintendo's greatest hits, as well as some of the best games ever made, star the silent Hyrulian Link as he sets out on a quest to stop a great evil from destroying the land of Hyrule.
 From the original Legend of Zelda on the NES to this lauded latest entry, it seems like every Nintendo console has been graced with a genre-defining (or redefining) entry in the long-running series.
-But The Legend of Zelda: Breath of the Wild is particularly notable because it changes the Zelda formula entirely.
+But The Legend of Zelda: Breath of the Wild is particularly notable, because it changes the Zelda formula entirely and is considered one of the best Nintendo Switch games.

 The freedom introduced in Breath of the Wild allowed players to travel and explore the world using a variety of tools.
-You can really climb anything and ride (or glide) across Hyrule to your heart's content, granted you have the stamina to do so.
+You can really climb anything and ride (or glide) across Hyrule to your heart's content, provided you have the stamina to do so.
 The world of Hyrule has never felt more alive thanks to both large and small changes to the game world.

 Fields of grass sway with the wind, debris floats across moving water, enemies tumble downhill when knocked over, Link shivers in the cold and sweats in the heat — all of these changes make every encounter and every discovery unique.
 Couple all of this with a beautiful art style that gives Breath of the Wild the charm of a Studio Ghibli film, and you'll find that Hyrule has become as much of a character as Link, Zelda, and Ganon.